kim-online/KIMKOEHLERCODE2/TUTORIAL-GENERATING-MESHES-FROM-IMAGE/README.md

 }
 ```
-Then your mesh should be expanding back and forth.
+Then your mesh should be able to expand back and forth.

 --
 ###Control Speed and Toggle Mesh Effects